charley81/HIT/README.md

   > Express 4.x middleware which sanitizes user-supplied data to prevent MongoDB Operator Injection
 - [express-rate-limit](https://www.npmjs.com/package/express-rate-limit)
   > Basic rate-limiting middleware for Express.
 Use to limit repeated requests to public APIs and/or endpoints such as password reset.

+## what I learnt

+- How to setup proper error handling, not only on backend but conducting checks on the front end to hopefully catch any user error before getting to the server
+- How to research to find solutions to problems using documentation, watching videos, and finding other Github repositories for reference
+- How to use a wide variety of tech frontend and backend together
+- How to deploy a full stack application on render
+- How to complete a full stack application solving client and user needs conducting the human centered design process, development, and CI/CD (continues integration / continues deployment)

+## what problems you solved

+- User authentication was the toughest challenge for me
+- Setting up error handling on the server and breaking it down by bad request, not found, and unauthenticated to send back the correct error
+- Creating complex mongoDB queries for search and sort
+- Implementing pagination
+- Really trying to understand everything in the code even if it’s something that I found through research

+## what I liked about the project

+- I really enjoyed getting more comfortable working with a server and database
+- Implementing authentication from scratch using node, express, and mongoDB
+- Of course the design and bringing the design to life by writing code
+- Getting a better understanding of server errors and implanting proper error handling
+- Creating a custom loader with just html and css
+- creating complex queries in mongoDB with mongoose
+- implementing the pagination feature from scratch

+## Next steps

+- Turn this into more of a social media platform where you can see and search other users collection as well as add friends, be friended, and send messages